jakethesnake420/Squish-Openpilot-Tests/README.md

 Get your product key for the installation here: https://account.qt.io/s/my-licenses

-Make sure you adjust your computers date and time to after the start of the licence key.
+Make sure you adjust your computers date and time to after the start of the licence key if you encounter the date time error apon verification.

 Download squish-7.2.1-qt512x-linux64.run from https://account.qt.io/s/downloads.